datma-health/vagrant/README.md

 ./vagrant_VM_configure.sh
 ```

-To test HDFS, bring up a vagrant shell(vagrant ssh from the folder containing Vagrantfile on the host machine)
+To test HDFS and Spark, bring up a vagrant shell(vagrant ssh from the folder containing Vagrantfile on the host machine)
 ```shell
 ~/vagrant: vagrant ssh
 [vagrant@oda-master ~]$ which start-dfs.sh